- Don’t Break The Chain

 Track Your Progress

 I’ll then fit into my shirts and feel better about myself.
-Instead of getting overly complex, I’m going to achieve these heath and productivity goals by replacing bad habits with good habits.
+Instead of getting overly complex, I will achieve these health and productivity goals by replacing bad habits with good habits.

-Habits To Cut:
+Habits To Cut

 - Alcohol Intake: I won’t get into it here.
 But I’ve spent too much of my life enjoying too much alcohol.
 And while my version of “rock bottom” involved embarrassing myself in a chance meeting with Rob Pattinson (which I’ll share some other time)… If I am going to change, I have to get real.
-Alcohol has mad me fat.
+Alcohol has made me fat.
 So I need to take a break.

 - Eating Bread: Yes.
 I get it.
 Oprah loves bread.
 And while I can’t speak for her journey, I love bread too.
 A little too much.
 And I also love donuts.
 And while I’m thinking about it, I also cannot stop eating tortilla chips.
 So these need to go.

 - Avoid Toxic People: This is a little harsh.
 But you become the average of the five people you spend the most time with.
-My goal is to only spend time with people who lift me up, and not put me down.
+My goal is to only spend time with people who lift me up and not put me down.

-Habits To Keep:
+Habits To Keep

-- 30 Squats and 30 Pushups: This may seem overly simplistic.
+- 15 Squats and 15 Pushups: This may seem overly simplistic.
 But I wanted to create at least one daily fitness goal I could stick to without much effort.
 And being able to accomplish this one should be super easy.

 - Write Every Day: I’m resolving to write at least 300 words per day.

-While it is unrealistic to expect overnight results, “Don’t Break The Chain” is a simple personal development ritual, designed to help you establish habits to get you where you need to go.
+While it is unrealistic to expect overnight results, “Don’t Break The Chain” is a simple personal development ritual designed to help you establish habits to get you where you need to go.